Charles Falzon: Biography

-Falzon became co-chairman of CCI in 2002, which grew out of the merger in 2002 of Arnie Zipursky's Cambium Entertainment and Catalyst Entertainment, which was led by Falzon.
+Falzon became co-chairman of CCI Entertainment in 2002, which grew out of the merger in 2002 of Arnie Zipursky's Cambium Entertainment and Catalyst Entertainment, which was led by Falzon.
 A "Canadian cartoon producer", CCI was "best known for properties like Harry and His Bucket Full of Dinosaurs, Erky Perky, and Shining Time Station."

 Academic life

 In 2010, Falzon was appointed an associate professor and assumed the role of chair of the RTA School of Media.

 As chair of the RTA School of Media, Falzon was "one of the architects" of a new BA in Sport Media, housed in the old Maple Leaf Gardens, known today as the Mattamy Athletic Centre.
 Focusing on sports entertainment, business, marketing and media, the program was noted as the first of its kind in Canada.

 In 2015, Falzon was appointed Dean of the Faculty of Communication and Design at Ryerson University for a five-year term effective July 1.
 In the appointment notice, Falzon was credited with renewing the reputation of the RTA School of Media, refreshing the curriculum across its three undergraduate programs, establishing the Transmedia Zone and RTA Productions, launching a collaborative summer program called "RTA in LA", and teaching for more than 20 years.

-Falzon was promoted to full Professor of Media Production in 2018.

 Falzon holds a master's in theology from the University of Toronto and a master's in spirituality from Regis College.
 He teaches at the undergraduate and graduate level at Ryerson in the area of media ethics and business.